Premium Flagship Systems Plus Education

 A trend following investment system is a set of rules that tells you how to make consistent investment decisions for above average profit.
-Our clients, new to pro traders, receive proprietary trend trading strategies, the “nuts and bolts” exact trading processes and rules, assembled and curated from most successful trend traders over the last 40 years.
+Our clients, both new and pro traders, receive proprietary trend trading strategies, the “nuts and bolts” exact trading processes and rules, assembled and curated from the most successful trend traders over the last 40 years.
 We have taught beginners to professionals how to trade trend following methods on stocks, bonds, currencies, commodities, metals, grains, futures, ETFs and LEAPs:

 - Trend following is for bull, bear and black swan markets.

 - Trend following = Fuel (time and money) + Driver (you).